Who Dares To Rent A Dress Now? Coronavirus Upends The Sharing Economy

 The economic toll of the pandemic could also encourage more people to start renting their cars on Turo, Mok said.

 "In a recession, folks are going to be looking even harder to make ends meet," he said.
 "If they can share their cars for a few days a week or a few days a month to offset all or most of their vehicle expenses, they're going to really consider doing that.
-We think that's going to be a huge tailwind for car sharing on Turo."
+We think that's going to be a huge tail wind for car-sharing on Turo."

 Jordan may be one of those people.
 "I don't really see myself getting on any public transportation for a while, maybe a year or two," she said.

-She is thinking about buying a car — and renting it out on Turo.
+She said she is thinking about buying a car — and renting it out on Turo.